CyrusOfEden/iterm-workspace/README.md

 2. Run `start-iterm-workspace` in your project directory to initialize a configuration file
 3. Step by step, develop and test your desired workspace configuration.
 4. Run `start-iterm-workspace` to launch your workspace

-Let's look at a sample configuration file for a JavaScript project.

 ## Notes